Skip to main content

 #

-Threat Modeling Express offers an agile and efficient way to integrate Threat Modeling into the development cycle, helping mitigate risks before they become problems.
-With the increasing complexity of threats, it is essential that security and development teams work together to protect their systems proactively.
+Threat Modeling Express offers an agile and efficient way to integrate threat modeling into the development cycle, helping to mitigate risks before they become problems.
+With the growing complexity of threats, it is essential that security and development teams work together to protect their systems proactively.

-If you haven’t implemented Threat Modeling yet, now is the time to start.
-Integrate it into your development pipeline and keep your organization safe from the threats of today and tomorrow.
+If you haven’t yet implemented Threat Modeling, now is the time to start.
+Integrate it into your development pipeline and keep your organization secure against today’s and tomorrow’s threats.